 Controls – 4/10

 Though it may be easy enough to move around and talk to people within the game, the convoluted combat system also took its toll on the game’s control scheme in my opinion.
-The combat wheel used to switch between spells and other abilities was far too complicated for me to get to grips with, and so consequently, I ended up button-mashing most of the time, which made me feel as if I was playing a fighting game as opposed to an RPG.
+The combat wheel used to switch between spells and other abilities were far too complicated for me to get to grips with, and so consequently, I ended up button-mashing most of the time, which made me feel as if I was playing a fighting game as opposed to an RPG.

 Lifespan – 10/10

 For those who are more lukewarm to the style of combat in this game than I am, they will be treated to an exceptionally long gaming experience at least, with the potential to clock in at about 60 to 80 hours.
-Despite the major flaws this game has in my opinion, there are many different side quests and extra curricular activities present to make it last an extraordinarily long time.
+Despite the major flaws this game has in my opinion, there are many different side quests and extracurricular activities present to make it last an extraordinarily long time.

 Storyline – 8/10

 Though the setting and scenery may be pretty typical of the fantasy genre, the story is anything but.
-Describe as a “dark heroic fantasy” by Bioware, It follows the customisable player character in his bid to unite the kingdom of Ferelden against a demonic force called the Darkspawn.
+Describe as a “dark heroic fantasy” by Bioware, It follows the customizable player character in his bid to unite the kingdom of Ferelden against a demonic force called the Darkspawn.
 The story is gritty, political, and at times, particularly suspenseful.
 The game also features a fairly impressive cast of actors, including Simon Templeman, Claudia Blake, and even Tim Curry.

 Originality – 6/10

 To summarize, Dragon Age: Origins is one of the weaker RPGs I’ve played in recent years, and while it has it’s strong points, wants in the aspect that truly matters; the gameplay.
-The fact that its won so many award and garnished so much positive acclaim gives testament that a game like this does indeed have its place.
+The fact that its won so many awards and garnished so much positive acclaim gives testament that a game like this does indeed have its place.
 Unfortunately, it’s just not for me.